Charles Allen Lechmere: Jack the Ripper suspect

-The suggestion that Lechmere might actually be the Whitechapel Murderer was first raised by Derek Osborne in 2000 in an issue of the magazine Ripperana.
+The suggestion that Lechmere might actually be the perpetrator of the Whitechapel murders was first raised by Derek Osborne in 2000 in an issue of the magazine Ripperana.
 The following year saw the possibility further explored in an article by John Carey, while Osborne went on to examine information which suggested that the man who gave his name as 'Cross' at the inquest was in fact a man legally known as Lechmere.
 Lechmere's possible guilt was further discussed by John Carey in 2002; by Osborne in 2007, by Michael Connor in four issues of The Ripperologist between 2006 and 2008. and by Bob Mills in The Ripperologist 2021.

 Mainstream awareness of Lechmere grew in 2014 when journalist Christer Holmgren and criminologist Gareth Norris explored the case against him in the 2014 Channel Five documentary Jack the Ripper: The Missing Evidence.
-In 2021, Holmgren produced a book in which accuses Lechmere of committing the Whitechapel Murders, as well as the series of killings known as the Thames Torso Murders.
+In 2021, Holmgren produced a book in which he accuses Lechmere of committing the Whitechapel Murders, as well as the series of killings known as the Thames Torso Murders.

 The theory suggests that Lechmere may have murdered Nichols and begun mutilating her body when he suddenly heard the sound of Paul's footsteps; he then rapidly pulled down her clothing to cover up her wounds and portrayed himself as the discoverer of the body.
 However, both Lechmere and Paul testified that they were together and tried to pull down the clothing.
 As Paul and Lechmere were both late for work they continued to walk intending to notify the next PC they found.
 PC Mizen was reported as saying that Lechmere told him, "You are wanted in Buck's row by a policeman; a woman is lying there."
 (Note: At the inquest, Lechmere denied that he had said this to Mizen: "A Juryman: Did you tell Constable Mizen that another policeman wanted him in Buck's-row?

 The Witness: No; because I did not see a policeman in Buck's-row.")
 PC Neil was at the scene when PC Mizen arrived but Lechmere had no way of knowing that.
 Some newspapers reported that instead Lechmere had said to Mizen, "You're wanted down there (pointing to Buck's Row)."
-A 2014 TV documentary claimed that Lechmere did not appear at the inquest until after Paul had been quoted in the press to the effect that another man had been present.
-However, Lechmere appeared at the second day of the inquest whereas Paul didn't appear until two weeks later.
 At the inquest, Lechmere gave his name as Charles Allen Cross, using the surname of his police constable stepfather; later investigators found that no-one named Cross was listed in the census records for the address he supplied, meaning that his true identity was a mystery for well over a century.
 He did give his address and place of employment to the inquest.